-Since our very first inclusive event in 1987, World T.E.A.M.creates challenging outdoor athletic events that bring together adaptive and able bodied citizens.
+Since our very first inclusive sporting program in 1987, World T.E.A.M.creates challenging outdoor athletic programs that bring together adaptive and able bodied citizens.
 We change lives through sports as diverse as bicycling, mountain climbing, white water rafting, sea kayaking and more.

-Chartered as a national 501(c)(3) not-for-profit organization in 1993, the organization is headquartered in Holbrook, New York.
+Chartered as a national 501(c)(3) not-for-profit organization in 1993, the organization is headquartered in Boston, Massachusetts, with financial offices in Holbrook, New York.

 Our Mission Statement

-World T.E.A.M. brings adaptive and able-bodied athletes together by empowering, enabling and engaging individuals through inclusive athletic events.
+World T.E.A.M. brings adaptive and able-bodied athletes together by empowering, enabling and engaging individuals through inclusive athletic programs.

 For more than 25 years, our organization has used athletics to challenge men, women and children with disabilities to accomplish goals they never thought possible.
-In all our events – whether mountain climbing, biking, white water rafting or many other sports – we include both adaptive and able-bodied participants.
+In all our programs – whether mountain climbing, cycling, white water rafting or many other sports – we include both adaptive and able-bodied athletes.

-In addition to our annual Face of America Liberty bicycle and hand cycle ride to West Point, World T.E.A.M. creates and manages other outdoor events for adaptive and able-bodied athletes in several states.
-These events include our Face America in Maryland and Pennsylvania; our Adventure Team Challenge in Colorado’s high country, along with smaller Challenge events in New York’s Catskill Mountains and suburban Washington D.C.; and our Coastal Team Challenge along the southern coast of Long Island, New York.
+In addition to our annual Face of America Liberty cycling challenge to West Point, World T.E.A.M. creates and manages other outdoor programs for adaptive and able-bodied athletes in several states.
+These programs include our Face America Gettysburg cycling challenge in Virginia, Maryland and Pennsylvania; our Adventure Team Challenge in Colorado’s high mountains, along with Challenge programs in New York’s Catskill Mountains and suburban Washington D.C.; and our Coastal Team Challenge along the southern coast of Long Island, New York.
 Our occasional events include the CanAm Veteran’s Challenge bicycle ride from the United States to Canada, and our ongoing Military Initiative, a series of challenging outdoor events for adaptive military veterans, including our Sea to Shining Sea cross-country ride and Soldiers to the Summit climbs of high mountain peaks worldwide.

-Staff members for our organization include CEO and President Jon Brideau, Logistics Director Howard Hill, Director of Development Patti Haley, Financial Specialist Rose Porfido and Director of Communications Richard Rhinehart.
+Staff members for our organization include CEO and President Jon Brideau, Logistics Director Howard Hill, Director of Development Patti Haley, Financial Specialists Rose Porfido and Corey Nill, and Director of Communications Richard Rhinehart.
 The organization is managed by a knowledgeable and experienced board of directors, led by Chairman James Benson and Vice Chairman Lon Dolber.